* President’s team broadens attacks beyond business record

 Coinciding with Romney fundraisers in Boston on Thursday, the Massachusetts Democratic Party held a news conference to discuss the former governor’s “failed record,” noting the state was ranked 47th out of the 50 states in job creation during Romney’s tenure.

-Romney has emphasized his background as a business executive to suggest he is better placed than Obama, a Democrat, to reduce high unemployment and accelerate the fragile economic recovery, the public's chief concerns in the November election.
+Romney has emphasized his background as a business executive to suggest he is better placed than Obama, a Democrat, to boost U.S. job growth and accelerate the country’s economic recovery.

 Obama’s campaign has focused on job losses at companies that Bain acquired, while steering clear from the success stories of companies it built up or saved - a side of Bain’s corporate footprint Romney’s campaign touts.

 Bain aside, there is plenty of fodder for Obama and his fellow Democrats to cherry-pick from Romney’s Massachusetts record.
 Romney closed a $1.2 billion budget gap in his first year in office in part by eliminating $277 million in education funding, which was shifted to local governments, according to the nonpartisan Factcheck.org.

 Funding for higher education also fell $145 million that year.
 Average student fees rose 63 percent during Romney’s time in office, to $4,836, according to the Boston Globe, and tuition rose during that period as well.

 Romney often says he balanced the state’s budget without raising taxes, but does not mention that he raised about $750 million in revenue each year by closing tax loopholes and raising fees, according to the nonpartisan Massachusetts Taxpayers Foundation.